 Once you’ve completed training and studied to your heart’s content, you move toward the exam stage of the accreditation process.
 You will need to pay for your exam, submitting payment directly to the U.S. Green Building Council.

-Action Item: Visit https://new.usgbc.org/credentials and click on the gray REGISTER FOR THE EXAM button.
+Action Item: Visit the USGBC Credentials page and click on the gray REGISTER FOR THE EXAM button.

 You will be taken to a page that shows each of the LEED credentials that are available.
 The first exam shown is the core exam for LEED Green Associate.
 Underneath LEED Green Associate, you’ll see the rest of the designations and the small print will say “Combined core & specialty exam.”
 This means that the LEED Green Associate core exam is bundled in with the LEED AP specialty exam.
 We do not recommend this option due to the fact that an individual must pass both portions of the exam to earn his/her accreditation.
 If a candidate fails the LEED Green Associate portion, he/she will not earn that designation and will lose the opportunity to earn the LEED AP specialty designation at the same time.

 Upon clicking the LEED Green Associate core exam option, you will see options to choose your preferred language, denote full-time student status, and indicate the need for special accommodations.
 You will then complete your payment information.
 Estimated Cost: $200 for USGBC Members, $100 for Full-Time Students, OR $250 for non-Members

 Step 3: Schedule Your Exam Appointment with Your Local Prometric Testing Center